 Any expenses paid prior to the related services rendered will be recorded as a prepaid expense.
-The balance at June 30, 2019 mainly includes costs associated with the District's health plan.

 Capital Assets

 General capital assets result from expenditures in the governmental funds.
 These assets are reported in the governmental activities column of the government-wide statement of net position but are not reported in the fund financial statements.